-The dockside power feature allows the use of AC equipment on board the boat.
-This equipment includes any permanently installed appliances such as a battery charger or it may be a household item plugged into a receptacle.
-The dockside power is utilized by connecting the heavy-duty cable supplied with the boat to an appropriate external power source.
-This cable provides power to the boat's AC inlet that is wired to the AC panel.
-The AC panel allows for distribution to the various appliances and outlets.
-See the "Dockside Power" on page 8-19 for more information on component location and wiring specifics.
+The dockside power feature provides AC current to the battery charger located in the console rigging area.
+This is a dedicated system, supplying power only to the battery charger.
+It does not supply current to any other panels or devices on your boat The dockside power is used by connecting the heavy duty cable supplied with the boat to an appropriate external power source.
+This cable provides power to the boat's AC inlet which is routed directly to the battery charger.
+See the Dockside Wiring diagram at the end of this chapter for more information on component location and wiring specifics.